tomhendra/courses/19-testing-javascript/README.md

 - We can also specify multiple rulesets, with the ones specified later overriding the previous.

 ### 3.4.
 Run ESLint with npm Scripts

+Let’s add an npm script called lint so we can run ESLint whenever we want with the proper command line flags.

 - We can add a lint script to our package.json so that we can run ESLint.